jacs0110/node_restaurant_list_crud_v3/README.md

 This is a web appliaction built by Node.js, Express.js, and Mongoose with basic CRUD functions.

-Based on [the first app I built last time](https://github.com/jacs0110/node_restaurant_list_crud), I update route by using express routers, and also build sorting function for this app
+Based on [the the app I built last time](https://github.com/jacs0110/node_restaurant_list_crud_v2), I mainly update authentication and authorization by using passport (local and facebook strategy), bcrypt, express-session, connect-flash, and dotenv.

+### New features in this version
+1. User can register a new account for this app
+2. User can use facebook to login this app
+3. User can only see/edit/delete the data that belong to him/her
+4. User can see the notifiaction if there is an erron when registing a new account or login

 ### Basic features
 1. User can see all restaurants in the index page